pdl39/nodejs-express-ts-app/README.md

 ---

-*This project was built using `nodejs-express-app`, which is a JavaScript version of the same boilerplate.*
+*This package was built using `nodejs-express-app`, which is a JavaScript version of the same boilerplate.*
 If you are looking for a boilerplate for your JavaScript Node.js Express project, you can refer to:

 ### `nodejs-express-app`